How Tariffs Are Reshaping Home Goods

 Why We Produce Where We Do

 Each material and technique we choose is deeply tied to the culture and craftsmanship of its place of origin.
 Our table linens are produced in Japan, where highly skilled artisans specialize in double-sided printing and slubbed cotton weaving, techniques that create depth and texture unique.
-Meanwhile, our soon-to-arrive Decorative Pillows and Cocktail Napkins are sewn in the U.S. And our Dumbo Bookends receive their perfect finish in a Pennsylvania family-run powder coat painting shop.
+Meanwhile, our Decorative Pillows and Cocktail Napkins are sewn in the U.S. And our Dumbo Bookends receive their perfect finish in a Pennsylvania family-run powder coat painting shop.
 We don’t choose our production partners based on the lowest possible price.
 However, pricing still matters—both for our customers and for the sustainability of our business.

 Cocktail Napkins ready for sewing in North Carolina.